Explore China including Tibet

-Today you will visit the Dujiangyan Irrigation Project, a UNESCO heritage site which was built in 256 BC as an irrigation and flood control project.
+Today let’s visit the Dujiangyan Irrigation Project, a UNESCO heritage site which was built in 256 BC as an irrigation and flood control project.
 This ancient irrigation system still works today and plays a crucial role in draining off floodwater, irrigating farms and providing water resources for more than 50 cities in the province.
-Constructed on the Minjiang River, it is the oldest and only surviving no-dam irrigation system in the world; and a wonder in the development of Chinese science.
+Nestled on the banks of the Minjiang River, it stands as the world's oldest surviving no-dam irrigation system, an enduring symbol of Chinese scientific prowess.

 Jiezi Old Town

-In the afternoon you will say goodbye to the Dujiangyan and head towards the city center of Chengdu, making a stop en route at Jiezi Old Town.
-Located at the foot of Fengqi Mountain, you will have some free time at leisure in Jiezi Old Town before continuing to your hotel in Chengdu.
+In the afternoon let’s say goodbye to the Dujiangyan and head towards the city centre of Chengdu, making a stop en route at Jiezi Old Town.
+Located at the foot of Fengqi Mountain, this charming town offers a step back in time.
+Here, you'll have leisure time to meander through its winding streets and soak up the authentic atmosphere before we continue to our hotel in Chengdu.
 You will have the remainder of the day at leisure in Chengdu to spend as you wish.
 Chengdu’s history dates back to the 4th century BC so it is rich in cultural heritage.
 Your local guide will be happy to suggest activities to suit your taste.

-This morning you will have a transfer to Chengdu airport for your internal flight to Hong Kong.
-Located in southeastern China, Hong Kong is a vibrantly buzzing city with a densely populated urban center and a skyscraper-studded skyline.
+This morning you will have a transfer to Chengdu airport for your internal flight to Shanghai.
+Located in western China, Shanghai is a vibrantly buzzing city with a densely populated urban centre and a skyscraper-studded skyline.

 At leisure & return home

-You will have one final day at leisure to spend as you wish in Hong Kong.
-This is the perfect time to do any last minute shopping or sightseeing before your evening transfer to Hong Kong airport for your overnight flight home.
+You will have one final day at leisure to spend as you wish in Shanghai.
+This is the perfect time to do any last minute shopping or sightseeing before your evening transfer to Shanghai airport for your overnight flight home.